History of Parachuting and CSPA

 |1999||Cathy Johnson was awarded an honorary lifetime membership.|

 Adrian Nicholas jumped an exact replica of Leonardo DaVinci’s parachute.
 The parachute was constructed from wood, canvas and rope.
 Its overall weight was 187 pounds.
+Adrian Nicholas did not land this parachute.

 Richard “Buzz” Bennett received the Leonardo De Vinci Diploma.